hesa/edu/README.md

 ##ConsoleMenu##

-The main purpose is, rather thanease up writing a console menu, to show the use of Interfaces.
+The main purpose is, rather than easing up writing a console menu, to show the use of Interfaces.
 In the examples we show how to create and add MenuItem classes and also how to add anonymous classes/objects.